StevenWingett/data-analysis-with-python-course/ancillary_files/data_analysis_with_python_course_flier.md

-**Data Analysis with Python Course – Pilot**
+**Data Analysis with Python Course**

 Python is a powerful and versatile programming language that can be used to analyse large and complex datasets.
-Whether you're collating results, performing statistical tests or investigating gene expression matrices, this course will equip you with core skills to analyse biological data sets.
+Whether you're collating results, performing statistical tests or investigating gene expression matrices, this course will equip you with the core skills to analyse biological data sets.

 **Topics include:**
 - Manipulating data using the pandas library